DIPSAS/DIPS-RetinaIntegration-IG/docs/ValueSet-retina-conclusioncode-vs.md

       ]
     }
   ],
-  "description" : "Codes describing where the external client has landed in its assessment of the examination.
-(1000-series)", "compose" : {
+  "description" : "Codes describing the current or final conclusion of the examination (1000-series).", "compose" : {
     "include" : [
       {